Xanxi-Amiga/XACP-V1/applications/games/ZZDoom/source/README.md

 The verification script checks the generated binaries against the release hashes listed above.

-The build scripts preserve several historical details that matter for byte-for-byte reproduction.
+Several historical build details are intentionally preserved because they affect byte-for-byte reproducibility.

 ### 320 build

-The DoomGeneric renderer is built for:
+The DoomGeneric renderer is compiled for:

 ```text
 320x200